QAZASDEDC/DaiFu/README.md

-# DaiFu: Lightning-Fast and Cost-Efficient Failure Recovery for Deep Learning Systems via In-Situ Failure Interception and Dynamic Software Updates
+# DaiFu: In-Situ Crash Recovery for Deep Learning Systems

 ![image](./image/overview2.png)

+## Please note that the preview provided by https://anonymous.4open.science cannot display all the content in ./DLFailureBenchmark.
+This may be caused by the large volumn of files including in our benchmark.
+If you want to use our benchmark, please download this repository by pushing the `Download Repository` Button in the up right of this page.

 ## Project Structure